Skip to main content

 What does a walk to school look like in 2025?

-Tens of thousands of students around the region rely on their parents to drive them to and from school because the sidewalks and roads are too dangerous for pedestrian.
-Long pickup and drop-off lines snake around neighborhoods and create even more dangerous conditions for families, polluting the air around homes and increasing traffic congestion within these communities.
+Tens of thousands of students around the region rely on their parents to drive them to and from school because the sidewalks and roads are too dangerous for pedestrians.
+Long pickup and drop-off lines snake around neighborhoods and create even more dangerous conditions for families, placing more particulate matter in the air around homes and increasing traffic congestion within these communities.

 Many roads in the region have sidewalks that are open to heavy amounts of traffic, if there are sidewalks at all.